adihere/pinecone-vercel-ai/README.md

 A pincecone and vercel based  answer engine for guidance on Architecture Decision Records and a validation page

-ValidateFormClient

-Overview
-ValidateFormClient is a React component that provides a rich text editor to input ADR text, validates the text by making a POST request to an API, and displays the result.

-Features
-Rich Text Editor: Utilizes ReactQuill for a rich text editing experience.

-Dynamic Loading: Dynamically loads the editor component to improve initial page load time.

-Validation: Sends the input text to an API for validation and displays the result.

-Loading Indicator: Shows a spinner while the text is being validated.

 ############Original Instructions  from the cloned template########
 In this example, we'll build a full-stack application that uses Retrieval Augmented Generation (RAG) powered by [Pinecone](https://pinecone.io) to deliver accurate and contextually relevant responses in a chatbot.